sakurakwx/JobFinder/poj/Toefl/writing_practice.md

 ## 独立写作练习
     开头段精选：There are many things to consider in term of...Different people will have different ideas about...Some people think...while others are firmly convinced that...Personally,I believe that...
-### 27 classical expression
+### 27 classical expression :pen:
     1.prevent..from = keep...from =     prohibit...from
     2.tend to = be inclined to = be apt to
     3.get involved in = get in = deal with
     4.fight for = endeavor to do sth =  struggle for doing sth 5.feel the need to = be in the mood to
     6.in favor of = support
     7.due to = because of = as a result of  = consequently
     8.insist on = stick to = persist to
     9.crucial = critical = important =  significant = vital = essential
     10.current = nearest
     11.varied = various = variable
     12.despite of = in spite of =   regardless of
     13.prominent = well-known = famous =    noted = celebrated
     14.average = ordinary = general
     15.isolated = independent = separate
     16.available = valid
     17.particular = specific = especial =   detailed
     18.try to = manage to = attempt to
     19.impact on = have effect on = work on
     20.retrospect = review = look back on
     21.be based on = build on
     22.throughout = around = overall
     23.at times = from time to time =   sometimes
-24.take notice = pay attention to take care of
-25.far more = lots of = plenty of
+    24.take notice = pay attention to take  care of 25.far more = lots of = plenty of
     26.the majority of = most of masses of
     27.or else = otherwise

-### 20 outstanding expressions
+### 20 outstanding expression🤩
     1.take interest in = be keen on
     2.get done = accomplish = complete = achieve = finish
     3.bring in = enhance = boost
     4.have access to = make use of
     5.extract...from = draw from
     6.esteem = look up to = respect
     7.be easy to = be prone to = be apt to= be liable to 8.become/be immune to =rise above
     9.end up doing = come to an end = come to a conclusion = bring to a close 10.bond with = be in contact with = associate with 11.transfer to = shift to move
     12.suffer = stand = bear
     13.pivotal = central = primary
     14.inherently = internally = intrinsically
     15.disservice = harm = hurt = injure
     16.distrustful = skeptical = suspicious
     17.insulated = alone = isolated
     18.after all = all in all
     19.be conducive to = be supportive of = be helpful for = be useful for = be beneficial to 20.affordable = reasonable = cheap = inexpensive

+> The following is almost all of the Topics of Toefl independent writing

 ### Education - TPO 50 :book:

     Do you agree or disagree with the following statement?
 All university students should be required to take history courses no matter what their field of study is.
 Use specific reasons and examples to support your answer.

 >Attitude:Neutral